 What is GHB/GBL?

 GHB (gammahydroxybutyrate), or G, is a liquid drug that you drink.
 It gives you a similar feeling to alcohol as it works on the same receptors in the brain.
-Similarly to alcohol, it’s used for binging but you can also become addicted to it.
+Like alcohol, it’s used for binging but you can also become addicted to it.
 The high lasts for about two hours and (unlike alcohol) it doesn’t give you a hangover.
 G is great for dancing and for sex as it’s one of the few drugs that enable a hard-on.
 It makes users confident to take off their shirts and feel like the hottest thing in the club.
-Some people also take it if they can’t fall asleep, however they are unaware that in fact they fall into a G-induced coma rather than sleep.
+Some people also take it if they can’t fall asleep, but they are unaware that in fact they fall into a G-induced coma rather than sleep.
 Because of the many ‘benefits’ users get from G it’s easy to get addicted to it.

 How does GHB/GBL affect my health?

 Like many other drugs, G increases the desire for sex and reduces inhibitions.
 You are therefore a lot more likely to put yourself at risk of HIV and other STIs by having unprotected sex.
 It is easy to overdose on G and enter into state of unconsciousness, leaving you vulnerable to sexual assault.
-Some people use G to take the edge off Crystal, which decreases your inhibitions even further and so you are that much more likely to end up taking risks.
+Some people use G to take the edge off crystal, which decreases your inhibitions even further and so you are that much more likely to end up taking risks.
 Getting the dosage right is difficult because the strength of G varies with each bottle, therefore it is easy to take more than your body can handle and it could result in overdose, coma, respiratory collapse and even death.
 Some people take G if they can’t sleep but they don’t realise that they fall into a coma.
 Most people do wake up from it with no side effects whatsoever but there are a few who do not, so if you use G it’s important to dose correctly and not mix it with alcohol.
 Because G is a relatively new drug, it's likely that some of the deaths that have taken place in the past few years have not been documented.

 G is also physically addictive: many users find themselves dosing many times a day, just to avoid difficult and dangerous withdrawal symptoms.
 You can become addicted even in the space of a week if using regularly.
 Stopping ‘cold turkey’ can result in confusion, anxiety, panic, hallucinations and delirium and, in some cases, respiratory collapse.
 People using G dependently ought to seek medical support before attempting to stop their use.
 If you have been using G regularly for a week or more and begin to feel anxious or confused between doses, seek medical support from a drug service or A&E.